mariodavid/sneferu/README.md

 * emulate & verify data loading
 * emulate & verify Service Interface interactions

-As Sneferu is based on the web integration test facilities of CUBA, there are certain limitation in what areas are not covered.
-In particular Sneferu relies on the abstractions provided by the CUBA and Vaadin component interfaces.
+As Sneferu is based on the web integration test facilities of CUBA, there is a certain limitation in what areas are not covered.
+In particular, Sneferu relies on the abstractions provided by the CUBA and Vaadin component interfaces.
 It assumes that behind this interface everything "works as expected".

 What does Sneferu _not cover_: